rukundoeric/EPICmail/README.md

 * User can send message to group or individual
 * User can read received messages
 * User can retract sent message
+* User can create Group and own it
+* User owner can Add user to the group
+* User owner can remove a user from the group
+* User owner can delete the group
+* User owner can change group name
+* User can reset his/her forgoten password

 ## EndPoints
 * This the [link](https://epicmaileric.herokuapp.com/) which to access the api.